In this post, we give you tips and workouts adapted from the book Pregnancy Fitness to use as part of your first trimester exercise programme.

 What are the risks of exercising while pregnant?

-As mentioned above, the benefits of exercise are well documented.
+As mentioned above, exercise has many well documented benefits.
 However, it’s important to know what signs to watch out for if you do exercise while pregnant.
-Remember to listen and pay attention to your response to exercise.
+Therefore, remember to listen and pay attention to your response to exercise.
 This tells you whether you need to modify or stop the activity.

 Your heart rate increases approximately 10 to 15 beats per minute when pregnant, but keep in mind everyone adapts to exercise differently.
 An Olympic athlete, fitness enthusiast and sedentary person will all have different resting heart rates.
 Therefore, it’s important to always listen to your body and speak with your doctor or midwife.
 There are some other conditions that can affect whether or not you should exercise.
 These include: